3v0k4/contact-page/blog/posts/2020-07-10-grateful-for-the-opportunity-of-working-on-legacy-code.md

 As soon as I catch myself saying that, alarm bells start ringing.
 If I give ground to those thoughts, I'll slip into a vicious cycle.
 Especially, in this situation where reminders are jumping at me.
 Line by line.
 Comment by comment.

 I think ranting a bit in a private space is fine.
 It's like screaming in the pillow.
 But that should be it.
-Nobody gets to work thinking *cool, how can I screw up today?*.
-I'm sure **the original developer was doing their best crafting the code**.
+Nobody gets to work thinking *cool, how can I screw up today?* I'm sure **the original developer was doing their best crafting the code**.

 Sure, mistakes were made.
 But I'm tasked with being part of the solution not part of the problem.
 Most of all, **legacy systems are an opportunity**.
 For something to be legacy means providing some sort of value.
 Otherwise it would be called trash.